sayedabdulmongey/CFD/README.md

 # Repository Overview

 Welcome to the **Burgers Turbulence and Heat Equation Simulations Repository**.
-This repository contains implementations of numerical simulations and machine learning-based models applied to fluid dynamics and heat transfer problems.
+This repository contains implementations of numerical simulations and machine learning-based models applied to fluid dynamics.
 The main objectives of these projects are to provide insights into physical systems using computational and data-driven approaches.

 ## Contents of the Repository